top of page

 Weeding Sessions

-One of the main areas of concern around the estuary is the profusion of invasive weeds that are taking over, crowding out native species, many of which are at risk.
+One of the main areas of concern around the estuary and the area in general is the profusion of invasive weeds that are taking over, crowding out native species, many of which are at risk.
 A number of local enthusiasts spend a considerable amount of time trying to keep them under control and are to be found every Wednesday morning and alternate Sunday mornings at various points around the estuary attending to pest species.
 It is not all hard work and is a brilliant way to learn about the special plants that are to be found in this amazing place.
 If you are interested in helping with this important activity, please make contact through the contact MET page.